Infersync vs Monday: engineering-specific autopilot or general project management?

 The specific use cases that pulled us out of bed to build Infersync in the first place.

-- Engineering-specific cost analytics from real commits and PRs — the assignment ranker uses cost data, not just availability.
+- Real cost per task from time tracking (hours times rate), the autopilot assignment ranker uses that cost, not just availability.

 - Two-way GitHub sync that mirrors issues, PRs, labels, assignees, state, and comments in both directions.

-- AI COO command bar with preview-then-execute split (Base sees the AI's plan; Operations runs it).
+- Autopilot command bar with preview-then-execute split (Base sees the AI's plan; Operations runs it).

 - Per-seat pricing that's narrower and cheaper for engineering-only teams (£15 Operations vs Monday Pro at $19).